tektoncd/community/teps/0074-deprecate-pipelineresources.md

 ### Keep PipelineResources

-We could continue to support PipelineResoruces, and in the v1 release, we could keep them behind [the alpha api flag](https://github.com/tektoncd/pipeline/blob/main/docs/install.md#customizing-the-pipelines-controller-behavior).
+We could continue to support PipelineResources, and in the v1 release, we could keep them behind [the alpha api flag](https://github.com/tektoncd/pipeline/blob/main/docs/install.md#customizing-the-pipelines-controller-behavior).

 Pros: